×

 and I have made his mountains a desolation

-and appointed his inheritance for the jackals of the wilderness.”
+and appointed his inheritance for the jackals of the wilderness.’”

 More than a thousand years after Deuteronomy, when the book of Malachi was written, God has judged Edom, has laid waste “his mountains”—referring to the land God gave Edom in Deuteronomy 2, Mount Seir.
-So this Malachi passage is clearly speaking of the nations, and referring to Jacob and Esau in their capacity as the respective founders of each nation.
+So this Malachi passage is speaking of the nations and referring to Jacob and Esau in their capacity as the respective founders of each nation.

-Paul’s quote in Romans 9:13 seems to use “miseao” (hate) in the same way as Luke 16:13, not to refer to the person as a person, but to the fact that person was not selected for the position.
-Conversely, the one selected for the position, is “loved.”
-This interpretation seems to correlate with the Bible’s insistence that God loves each person in the world.
-In fact, God so loved the world that He gave His only Son to pay for the sins of the world.
+In fact, God so loved the world that He gave His only Son to pay for the sins of the world (John 3:16).
 It also answers a seeming contradiction to the idea that God “hates” Esau as a person, since God hugely blessed Esau and made him into a great nation as well.
-But not the nation through whom would come the Messiah Jesus, to bless all the families of the earth; that was reserved for Jacob, later renamed Israel.
+But not the nation through whom would come the Messiah Jesus, to bless all the families of the earth; that was reserved for Jacob, later renamed Israel (Genesis 12:2-3).

-Paul is clear in using these examples: God was the one acting, not man.
+Paul is clear that in using these examples God was the one acting, not man.
 God did not look at what man had done, because our works are meaningless to Him apart from obeying Him.
 Rather, God, sovereign over all, chose Abraham, then Isaac, then Jacob, to accomplish His will.
-Esau was rejected by God, not for anything Esau had done or had not done.
+Esau was rejected by God to inherit the mantle of leadership, not for anything Esau had done or had not done.
 God chose Jacob instead of Esau for His own purposes.
-Why?
-The answer comes in the following verses.
-Paul expects many questions in response to what he is teaching here.

-Biblical text
+Biblical Text

 9 For this is the word of promise: “At this time I will come, and Sarah shall have a son.”
 10 And not only this, but there was Rebekah also, when she had conceived twins by one man, our father Isaac; 11 for though the twins were not yet born and had not done anything good or bad, so that God’s purpose according to His choice would stand, not because of works but because of Him who calls, 12 it was said to her, “The older will serve the younger.”
 13 Just as it is written, “Jacob I loved, but Esau I hated.”